 When using Priority Routing to manually build routes, statistic boxes are displayed for each route and truck, on the right side of the Route Grid.
 During the route building process, as changes are made to the route, the statistics will automatically update to reveal the effects of each change.
 In addition, any violations will also be displayed.

-- Select the Route Book Icon to view Route Statistics. - Select the Truck Icon to view Truck Statistics.
+• Select the Route Book Icon 🔲 to view Route Statistics.